 - l.
-The Tribunal shall be competent to hear and pass judgement upon applications alleging non-observance of contracts of employment of staft nembers of the Secretariat of the United Nations or of the terms of appointment of such staff members.
-The words "contracts" and "terms of appointment include all pertinent regulations and rules in force at the time of alleged non-observance, including the staff pension regulations. - The Tribunal shall be open:

-- (a) To any staff member of the Secretariat of the United Nations even after his employment has ceased, and to any person who has succeeded to the staff member's rights on his death; - (b) To any other person who can show that he is entitled to rights under any contract or terms of appointment, including the provisions of [statf] \(\frac{1}{2}\) regulations and rules upon which \(\frac{2}{2}\) [the] \(\frac{1}{2}\) y statf member could have relied. \(\frac{2}{2}\)

-2A.
-3/ The Tribunal shall also be competent to hear and pass judgement upon:

-(a) Applications alleging non-observance of the terms of appointment of any person appointed by the General Assembly to a remunerated post with the United Nations; 4/
+The Tribunal shall he competent to hear and pass judgement upon applications alleding non-observance of contracts of employment of staff members of the Secretariat of the United Nations or of the terms of appointment of such staff members.
+The words "contracts" and "terms of appointment" include all pertinent requiations and rules in force at the time of alleded non-observance, including the staff pension requiations. - 2.
+The Tribunal shall he open: - (a) To any staff member of the Secretariat of the United Nations even after his employment has ceased, and to any person who has succeeded to the staff member's rights on his death; - (b) To any other person who can show that he is entitled to rights under any contract or terms of appointment, including the provisions of [staff] 1/ regulations and rules upon which a [the] 1/ staff member could have relied.
+2/ - 28.
+3/ The Tribunal shall also be competent to hear and pass judgement upon: - (a) Applications alleging non-observance of the terms of appointment of any person appointed by the General Assembly to a remunerated post with the United Nations; 4/

+1. The Tribunal shall be competent to hear complaints alleqing non-observance, in substance or in form, of the terms of appointment of officials of the International Labour Office, and of such provisions of the Staff Regulations as are applicable to the case.